New Students

 Welcome to study economics at the University of Vaasa!

 At the University of Vaasa, you can study finance, international business, and strategic business development.
+There are also a variety of Finnish programmes within the economics field.
 Warrantti ry is the subject association for economics students at the University of Vaasa.

-Warrantti ry is the biggest subject association on campus with over 2400 members.
+Warrantti ry is the biggest subject association on campus.
 Their most important job is to advocate for economics students’ study-related affairs and help you with any study-related issues you might come across.
 They also organize different activities and events where you can meet other students.

 More about business studies from the University of Vaasa’s website